svermaji/MatchPair/README.md

 ## Description
 * It's a GAME !!!
 * User can start game that is for 80 seconds
+* At the end of game, next matching pair will be highlighted
+* If wrongly clicked if will warn user
 * Game rule - in each level you need to match 3 pairs and level will increase.
     * If user clicks wrong level restarts.
 * User can Pause/Resume game.